 What Would You Be Missing If You Didn't Read This Post?

-I have gotten to know my father-in-law quite well in the last few years.
+I have gotten to know my father-in-law quite well in the last decade (I've been married for 16 years now!
+WOWZA I'm getting old).
 My father-in-law is possibly the best salesman I have ever met; but the funny thing is if you met him, you would never, ever have guessed that.

 He is quiet, good-natured, and easy going.
 He doesn't sell by forcing insurance policies down throats.
 He sells by genuinely taking interest in people, identifying their genuine need, and through much relationally-minded discussion involving a lot of questions, identifying how his service can help them.

 Now, this is nothing new.
 In fact, refreshingly, I've seen more and more books and articles on moving away from the crazy, high-pressured used-car salesperson mentality.
 High pressure sales people tend to do lots of talking.

 They tend to talk about themselves a lot.
 "Here's what I can do for you."
 "Here's why our company is the best" "Here's why we rock."

 Unfortunately, I think we as PPCers can be guilty of this as well.